Complete Guide on Test-Driven Development

 • With TDD, it will be possible to achieve complete test coverage.
 As against traditional testing techniques where the testing is done entirely, in TDD every line of code is tested.

-• The combination of both TDD and traditional testing will focus only on testing against the perfection of the system.
+• The combination of TDD and traditional testing will focus only on testing against the perfection of the system.

 These features make TDD the best choice even if your organization follows Agile methodology.